-Transportation Service Stakeholder Roles/Responsibilities Transit Management Lawrence Transit Operates paratransit and fixed route transit services from a central dispatch facility responsible for tracking their location and status. (continued) Provide transit passenger electronic fare payment on fixed route and paratransit transit vehicles.
+Transportation Service Stakeholder Roles/Responsibilities Transit Management KU on Wheels Operates paratransit and fixed route transit services from a central dispatch facility responsible for tracking their location and status.
+Provide transit passenger electronic fare payment on fixed route and paratransit transit vehicles.
 Provide transit security on transit vehicles and at transit terminals through silent alarms and surveillance systems.
 Coordinate transit service with other regional transit providers.
 Provide schedule and fare information on transit kiosks.
 Provide transit traveler information to the agency website, local private sector traveler information services, and the Kansas 511 system.
 Operate on-board systems to provide next stop annunciation.
 Participate in evacuation planning and coordination to manage evacuation and reentry in the vicinity of a disaster or other emergency situation.
+Lawrence Transit System Operates paratransit and fixed route transit services from a central dispatch facility responsible for tracking their location and status.
+Provide transit passenger electronic fare payment on fixed route and paratransit transit vehicles.
+Provide transit security on transit vehicles and at transit terminals through silent alarms and surveillance systems.
+Coordinate transit service with other regional transit providers.
+Provide schedule and fare information on transit kiosks.
+Provide transit traveler information to the agency website, local private sector traveler information services, and the Kansas 511 system.
+Operate on-board systems to provide next stop annunciation.
+Participate in evacuation planning and coordination to manage evacuation and reentry in the vicinity of a disaster or other emergency situation.
 Traveler Information City of Lawrence Responsible for the collection and distribution of traveler information including incident information and maintenance and construction closure information.
 Responsible for the collection and distribution of emergency information to the traveling public, including evacuation information and wide-area alerts.
 Douglas County Responsible for the collection and distribution of traveler information including incident information and maintenance and construction closure information.
 Responsible for the collection and distribution of emergency information to the traveling public, including evacuation information and wide-area alerts.
 KDOT Collection, processing, storage, and broadcast dissemination of traffic, transit, maintenance and construction, event and weather information to travelers via the 511 Traveler Information System.
-Provide transportation information to travelers via traveler information kiosks. КТА Responsible for the collection and distribution of traveler information including incident information and maintenance and construction closure information.
-Responsible for the collection and distribution of emergency information to the traveling public, including evacuation information and wide-area alerts.
 Provide transportation information to travelers via traveler information kiosks.
-Maintenance and Construction City of Lawrence Monitors environmental sensors and distributes information about road weather conditions.
-Management Responsible for the tracking and dispatch of maintenance vehicles.
-Support coordinated response to incidents.
-Support work zone activities including the dissemination of work zone information through portable DMS and sharing of information with other groups.
-Disseminate work zone activity schedules and current asset restrictions to other agencies.